 Preparation for all the interviews is the same.
 Before you start, read up on the job description, department you are applying to and about the Partnership itself.
 Refresh your memory of the John Lewis competencies.
 Prepare examples from your previous experience to use to answer questions.
 Rehearse the STAR method for each answer.
 Prepare answers to questions such as the common questions below, or consider others, such as the sample questions in our free guide to interviews (PDF).
 In most interviews you will have the opportunity to ask questions, so don’t forget to prepare a couple of questions beforehand.

 Once you have completed your preparation, the final stage is to rehearse giving over your answers in mock interview conditions.
-Our Skype based interviews can give you just that rehearsal that you need, with helpful feedback as an added bonus.
+Our interview preparation package can give you just that rehearsal that you need, with helpful feedback as an added bonus.

 You can expect up to four group exercises designed to test leadership and group working.
 Whilst these are difficult to prepare for, it is worth taking time ahead of your assessment centre to consider the core values as well as some strategies for how you want to come across in the group.